Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • old age of a person.

-It is in such situations that wheezing poses absolutely no threat - in order to get rid of it, you just need to perform a few vigorous breathing movements or cough forcefully.
+It is in such situations that wheezing poses absolutely no threat - in order to get rid of it you just need to perform a few vigorous breathing movements or forcefully cough.

-Also, often such a clinical sign is the result of an allergic reaction or a previous operation on the organs of the respiratory system.
+Also, often such a clinical sign is a consequence of an allergic reaction or a previous operation on the organs of the respiratory system.

 Classification

-According to the nature of its manifestation, rales in the lungs are:
+According to the nature of their manifestation, wheezing in the lungs can be:

 • dry;